coderefinery/presentations/2024-RSECon-BYOC.md

 ---

-# CodeRefinery

-.left-column50[
-### What we are

-- A hub for FAIR research software practices
+# CodeRefinery - A hub for FAIR research software practices

-- Since 2016, currently funded by [NeIC](https://neic.no/)
+- Project currently funded by [NeIC](https://neic.no/)
-- Training network
-- Community

-]

-.right-column50[
-### What we do

-- We teach and co-organize workshops
-- 2 annual main "tools" workshop + many others
-- Share lessons, video recordings, manuals
-- Teaching development
-- All open source and access and mostly under CC-BY license ]

-.center[
-### Relation to research software engineering

 - We teach topics which are .emph[helpful for researchers] and .emph[essential for RSEs].

+- Two main "tools" workshops a year and many others

 - [Nordic RSE](https://nordic-rse.org/) colleagues hang out and discuss on the [CodeRefinery community chat](https://coderefinery.zulipchat.com/)